Improving Black Health Outcomes (IBHO) BioResource

 We will also ask you to fill in a consent form that describes how your data and samples will be used and allows us to match you to specific research studies.

-If you believe you are eligible and would like to take part, please register your interest via our online form.
+If you believe you are eligible and would like to take part, or have any questions, please email us: [email protected].

 Frequently Asked Questions: